andrevidela/Research-report/Thesis/index.md

 This allows us to implement `Copy` and `Drop` by inheriting the instance from `List` and `Vect`.
 Additionally, since the procedure to implement those instances is very mechanical, it could almost certainly be automatically derived.

-This approach is reminiscent of projects like practical levitation or Typedefs, which describe data types as data structures.
+This approach is reminiscent of projects like practical levitation\cite{practical_levitation} or Typedefs[^16], which describe data types as data structures.
 And the benefits of both would translate quite well to our situation, beyond the ability to dance around linearity with primitive types.

 Indeed, in both instance, once our data type is represented we can use its structure to infer its properties.
 For example, if a data type has _type parameters_ then we can generate instance for `Functor`, `Applicative`, etc. If the data type resembles `List Char` then we can replace it by the primitive type `String`.
 Finally, we can use semantic-preserving operations on our data types in order to optimise their representations in the generated code.
 For example `data Options = Folder Int | Directory Int` is equivalent to `Vect 33 Bool` which can be represented as an unboxed `Int64` .
 Even more optimisations could be performed by mapping `Vect` of constant length to buffers of memory of constant size and index through them in `O(1)` instead of `O(n)`.